shouro/k8s-gluu-server/README.md

 ### Generate stage2.yaml

-To run this commant we need ldap location and gluu server hostname.
+To run this command we need the ip of our LDAP vm for `ldap-location` and the `domain`, defined above, as `gluu hostname`.

 For example:
 ldap location : 192.168.xx.xxx:1389
 gluu hostname : k8s-gluu-server